MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app.md

 `50505` is used for the container port (internal) in this example, but you can use any free port.

-Check the *requirements.txt* file to make sure it contains `gunicorn`, and add it if necessary.
+Check the *requirements.txt* file to make sure it contains `gunicorn`.

 :::code language="python" source="~/msdocs-python-flask-webapp-quickstart/requirements.txt" highlight="2":::